-In connection with the Quarterly Report on Form 10-Q of Fractyl Health, Inc. (the "Company") for the period ended June 30, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report on Form 10-Q of Fractyl Health, Inc. (the "Company") for the period ended September 30, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-(1)The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and (2)The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: August 14, 2024 By: /s/ Harith Rajagopalan

-Harith Rajagopalan, M.D., Ph.D.
-Chief Executive Officer (Principal Executive Officer)
+(1)The Report fully complies with the requ plies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and (2)The information contained in the Report Company. fairly presents, in all material respe cts, the financial condition and results of operations of the Date: November 12, 2024 Ву: /s/ Harith Rajagopalan Harith Rajagopalan, M.D., Ph.D.
+Co-Founder, Chief Executive Officer and Director